HikingDev/darley-technologies-assessment/trading-specific-algorithms/binance-options-client/README.md

 Note:
-Futures and Vanilla Options APIs are not supported by https://github.com/binance/binance-spot-connector-rust But Since there are similarities, it can be leveraged for implementation considerations.
+Futures and Vanilla Options APIs are not supported by https://github.com/binance/binance-spot-connector-rust But Since there are similarities, it can be leveraged for implementation